Humanitarian

 SilverFire 2017 Stove Donations to Puerto Rico

 Interested in making a difference in Puerto Rico?
-Here is your opportunity, all donations are for actual stoves in the field and transportations costs:
+Our humanitarian work was for actual stoves in the field and transportation costs:

 SilverFire thinks it makes more sense to donate stoves for families to sanitize water, cookware, and cook a meal while being surrounded by free biomass after the 2017 hurricane season.
-Instead FEMA tax dollars are being used to send generators to Puerto Rico, despite limited available fuel and infrastructure.
+Instead wasted FEMA tax payern dollars sending generators to Puerto Rico, despite limited available fuel and infrastructure.

 Lunch break!
 All Hand Volunteers with SilverFire Survivor rocket stove, Virgin Islands 2017.

 Our 1st donated pallet of Hunter Chimney stoves headed to Puerto Rico in early November (photo below).
 We will continue to assist, but we need assistance to cover humanitarian stove costs and transportation costs to Puerto Rico.
-We partnered with University of Oregon's UCEDD sister program in Puerto Rico, so we could get stoves to our donated stoves in to the hands of families with children with disabilities.
-We contacted a number of NGO's and Aid organizations, but none really appeared interested in assisting Puerto Rico.
-We are actually a small for profit organization and are tired of seeing non-profits that claim to be active in the stove and aid sector, but are actually using donations for staff salaries and other perks.
-These donations are strictly earmarked for actual stoves and transportation costs.
-We need donations though to continue to support this activity.
+We partnered with University of Oregon's UCEDD sister program in Puerto Rico, so we could get stoves to our donated stoves into the hands of families with children with disabilities.
+We contacted several NGO's and Aid organizations, but none appeared interested in assisting Puerto Rico, just like Donald Trump.
+We are tired of seeing non-profits that claim to be active in the stove and the aid sector, but appear to be using most donations for staff salaries and other perks.
+Our donations were strictly earmarked for actual stoves and transportation costs.
 While the Global Cookstove Alliance and other NGO's executives and organizations members enjoy gourmet meals and travel to conferences Worldwide and talk about implementing stoves, little is done.
-Unfortunately, your hard earned donations are often not going where you intended them to go.
+Unfortunately, your hard earned donations often are not going where you intended them to go.
 SilverFire actually spends 100% on actual stoves and transportation costs only.

 Ironically, this woman was Maria, she lost everything.
 She and her children with disabilities rode out Hurricane Maria in her bathroom.
 She had a FEMA placard placed on her home identifying qualification for a free tarp posted earlier in November, yet as of Christmas, none had yet to appear.
 She now at least has a stove to cook, sanitize water, and clean, as she tries to put her life back together.